 It is hard for children or teenagers to deal with controlling parenting on their own because they are completely relying on their parents.
 Children usually employ one of two non-autonomous ways of coping – compulsive compliance and oppositional defiance.
 Some kids use negotiation as a more autonomous way of coping19.

 If you were or have been a controlling parent, the best thing to do for your child is to seek professional help for yourself.

-If you’re a grownup, having a controlling parent can make you feel disrespected13.
-It’s likely that you suffer from depressive or anxiety symptoms, which need professional help.
-When looking for therapeutic help, look for one who is proficient in relational therapy15 and in dealing with controlling parents issues.
+If you’re a grownup, having a controlling parent can make you feel disrespected16.
+Unfortunately, research shows that controlling parenting behavior is unlikely to change over time20.
+If you suffer from depressive or anxiety symptoms, seek professional help as soon as possible.
+When looking for therapeutic help, look for one who is proficient in relational therapy21 and in dealing with controlling parent issues.

 - 1.Dreher D, Feldman D, Numan R. Controlling Parents Survey.
 College Student Affairs Journal.
 2014;32(1):97-111.

 - 2.Twenge JM, Zhang L, Im C. It’s Beyond My Control: A Cross-Temporal Meta-Analysis of Increasing Externality in Locus of Control, 1960-2002.
 Pers Soc Psychol Rev. Published online August 2004:308-319. doi:10.1207/s15327957pspr0803_5

 - 3.Ballash N, Leyfer O, Buckley AF, Woodruff-Borden J. Parental Control in the Etiology of Anxiety.
 Clin Child Fam Psychol Rev. Published online November 7, 2006:113-133. doi:10.1007/s10567-006-0007-z